 Every year, MGH Arena offers students from AIDB the opportunity to try out for an after-school riding team called Riders Club.
-There are a limited number of slots available and typically 50-60 students tryout.
-The students who make the team learn horsemanship, riding skills, stable maintenance, horse care, and teamwork.
-The team also takes part in several shows throughout the year where team members compete against each other as well as other therapy programs.
-During the shows, the students must demonstrate their riding skills, equitation, and sportsmanship-like attitude.
+There are a limited number of slots available and typically 50-60 students try out.
+Being a member of Riders Club is almost like having your own horse for the year.
+They learn all aspects of horsemanship, including horse care, ground skills, riding, and competition.
+They must keep their grades up and demonstrate a team spirit throughout the year.

 Therapeutic riding uses equine-oriented activities for the purpose of contributing positively to the cognitive, physical, emotional, and social well-being of people with disabilities.
 Therapeutic riding provides benefits in the areas of therapy, education, sport, recreation, and leisure.